agusles/RegExApiDemo/README.md

 Contains the external interface with the application.
 In this scenario it's just an API
 - Single API endpoint for querying regular expressions
 - Services are configured and injected using Extensions (AddServicesExtensions)
-- A aimple middleware exception handling layer has been added for generic handling of exceptions
+- A simple middleware exception handling layer has been added for generic handling of exceptions
+- Swagger UI added for easy testing